 Clergy And Churches

-As you think about the best way to honor your loved one, consider what they would want if they haven’t left behind specific instructions.
+As you think about the best way to honor your loved one, consider what they would want either clergy or churches if they haven’t left behind specific instructions.
 If your loved one attended church regularly then they would likely prefer to have their service at their place of worship.

 You’ll need to call the church office and let them know the person has passed away and then determine the availability of one of the ministers in the next few days.
 The minister will also want to meet with you to discuss the decreased and prepare their thoughts on what to share about the person’s life and legacy.
 Many times, a Minister will come right over once the news has been received about the passing of your loved one.
 This visit is often to console the remaining family members and not to discuss the funeral itself.
 This can also be handled at another time, perhaps as part of the funeral home meeting.
 Usually a small donation to the presiding minister is appropriate, along with a thank you note.

 Music for the funeral and even a singer can be hired to sing a beautiful song like Ave Maria.
 The church will likely be able to recommend a person to perform for the service.
 This person will have a few songs they know already and can recommend.
 There is a small cost to have a singer at a funeral, so be sure to ask about their fee.
 To find a very complete list of over 200 song ideas, click here.